AdoriZahard/hi3er/docs/index.md

 ####<p align="center">Aponia - Signet of Discipline (1st Core)</p>

 !!! note
-    Ideal Order from F1-F7: Double Ego start (Succession + Time Crystals) into Aponia F3 (doesn't matter if you pick First, Fourth or Fifth), finish Aponia 2nd Core by F4 with First, Fourth and Fifth, go shop F5 and use 3* Remembrance Sigil Abuse to buy 2 or 3 Vill-V signets and 1 or 2 Kalpas signets.
+    Ideal Order from F1-F7: 3 Ego Start (Sucession + Time Crystals + Constant) into Aponia F3 (doesn't matter if you pick First, Fourth or Fifth), finish Aponia 2nd Core by F4 with First, Fourth and Fifth, go shop F5 and use 3* Remembrance Sigil Abuse to buy 2 or 3 Vill-V signets and 1 or 2 Kalpas signets.
 Proceed to finish Vill-V 1st Core by F6 and then either finish Kalpas 2nd Core by F7 Double or, if using Because of You start, take the Ego door for your remaining 2 Ego signets

 Signet | Priority
 - | :----: